Search Seton Hill

 Both deposits serve to guarantee a seat in the program.

-At its March 2024 meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the Seton Hill University Physician Assistant Program sponsored by Seton Hill University on Accreditation-Probation status until its next review in March 2026.
+The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Seton Hill University Physician Assistant Program sponsored by Seton Hill University.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
 More details on Seton Hill's accreditation status.

 We're Here to Help!